During this “Ecuador Hummingbirds & More Photo Tour ~ 2020” we’ll focus on the winged wildlife of this amazingly biodiverse little nation.

 NOTE: You do not have to own everything on the checklist.
 It’s a list of recommended equipment.
 If you have any questions about the minimum lenses, etc. that will get you though, don’t hesitate to ask!

 GENERAL INFO / SIGN UP:

-• DATES: Saturday, February 22 ~ Saturday, February 29, 2020. ~~ NOTE: While the tour officially ends after the Farewell Dinner on the 29th, it does include lodging the night of the 29th for those who do not have departing flights until the next day (March 1st).
-We will provide your transportation to the airport.
+• DATES: Saturday, February 22 ~ Saturday, February 29, 2020. ~~ NOTE: While the tour officially ends after the Farewell Dinner on the 29th, it includes lodging the night of the 29th for those who do not have departing flights until the next day (March 1st).

 • PRICE: $4,295

 • PAYMENT DUE DATES: A total of half the cost of the tour due 6-months before departure.
 Remaining balance due 90-days prior to start date of tour.